-Stephanie is a proud resident of Sugar House and has lived in House District 40 for over nine years.
+Stephanie is a proud resident of Sugar House and has lived in House District 40 for ten years.
 After receiving her MPA she decided to pursue her passion in law, and graduated from the S.J.
 Quinney College of Law at the University of Utah.
 She works as a Deputy District Attorney and prosecutes a variety of criminal offenses, including financial crimes, drug distribution, theft, burglary, domestic violence, and cases involving child abuse.
 Stephanie previously worked as an Associate City Prosecutor in Salt Lake City.
 Throughout her career, Stephanie has been an advocate for innovation and reform in the criminal justice system.

 Stephanie is a tireless advocate for social justice and inclusive policies that lift the most vulnerable in our community.
 In 2015, after observing a critical need for collective action on women’s issues at the state legislature, Stephanie started the Utah Women’s Coalition (UWC) – a statewide, nonpartisan group working to advance the status of Utah women through public policy.
 Through Stephanie’s leadership, UWC has introduced and passed legislation on a number of issues, including: